Steve Freeman (American football)

-He was selected by the NFL's New England Patriots during the 1975 NFL Draft.
+He was selected by the NFL's New England Patriots in the fifth round of the 1975 NFL draft with the 117th overall pick.
 However, he was released by the Patriots before the start of the regular season, and eventually signed with the Buffalo Bills.
 Freeman spent 12 season with Buffalo, compiling 23 career interceptions and three touchdowns.
 In 1980 alone, he intercepted seven passes for 107 yards and one touchdown.
 He spent his last NFL season, 1987, with the Minnesota Vikings after being traded by the Bills.

 After retiring as a player, Freeman became an American football official, working in college football's Southeastern Conference and NFL Europe before joining the NFL in 2001 as a back judge.
 As an official, he wears uniform number 133 and is on the officiating crew headed by referee Alex Kemp.